This blog post is from Philip Chan, a member of the PET community and founder of @scooterlifelondon Instagram/Youtube

 On an electric unicycle I had to really look ahead at the road for changes in terrain and obstacles and also pay more attention traffic of pedestrians, cyclist, cars and buses, so that I could be prepared.
 On an EUC being prepared or unprepared for what’s up next can have a huge impact on what will happen next i.e whether you fall or not.

 On an electric scooter of course the same general rules of riding are applied but a small mistake or misjudgement can be corrected easily, simply because you have better control and balance over the vehicle in mild unexpected situation changes.
-With that being said it is also highly dependant on rider experience and skill level, as how the individual can deal with unexpected situation on their PEV
+With that being said it is also highly dependant on rider experience and skill level, as how the individual can deal with unexpected situation on their PEV - Protection (minor reason)

 This is subject to individual riders choice, however for me personally, on an EUC I always pad up very well.
 I wear a full face helmet, motor cycle jacket with abrasion resistant material with CE rated padding, two in one gloves with wrist protectors and finally knee pads.